|Edition Number:||7||SCC Approved:||--|

 b) Notification – Call annunciation (audible and visual) at a primary nurse control station,

 c) Notification – Call-placed indicator (visual) on the call initiation station,

 d) Notification – Call annunciation at a corridor lamp,

 e) Notification – Zone annunciation (audible and visual) on a zone lamp, and

 1.5 A fundamental NCS may employ a wireless interface to perform fundamental operations or a supplementary operation such as notification at a redundant portable nurse’s station.

-1.6 The units comprising a fundamental NCS covered by this standard are intended to be installed in patient care areas, staff areas, and support areas of a health care facility in accordance with the National Electrical Code, NFPA 70, and the Health Care Facilities Code, NFPA 99.
+1.6 The units comprising a fundamental NCS covered by this standard are intended to be installed in patient care areas, staff areas, and support areas of a health care facility in accordance with the National Eletrial Code, NFPA 70, and the Health Care Failities Code, NFPA 99.

 1.7 These requirements do not cover medical and dental equipment, line isolation monitors, X-ray equipment, electrically heated pads, therapeutic lamps, refrigerated oxygen therapy equipment, food warming cabinets and carts, equipment employed in inhalation anesthetizing or hazardous locations, office intercoms, or similar equipment and products covered by individual requirements.

 1.8 These requirements do not cover equipment employed in an area of hyperbaric oxygenation, in which a patient is exposed during oxygen therapy to pressures greater than ambient atmosphere.